 Screw On Camera Lens Filters

 Screw on filters come in different sizes, corresponding to different camera lenses.
 A lens with a 52 mm mount can only work with 55 mm filters.
 If you have multiple lenses of different sizes, this type of filters can end up costing you a lot of money.

 The second type of filter is in the form of a sheet of glass, which slides into lens adapters.
 The glass itself can be used with adapters of all sizes, and the adapters are fairly inexpensive.

 Now, you can also subdivide filters according to their shape.
 The most common type are circular filters, but you can also get square and rectangular filters.

-Many manufacturers supply a camera filter kit which would include the lens filter ring adapter, a microfiber cleaning cloth and a carrying pouch.
-A full camera filter kit would include something like the following;
+Most manufacturers supply a camera filter kit, which would include the lens filter ring adapter, a microfiber cleaning cloth and a carrying pouch.
+A lens filter kit would include something like the following;

 - Ultraviolet UV

 - Close Up Macro